On efficiency and localisation for the torsion function: Proof of Theorem

 Clearly, $g'(l) >0$ on $(0,1)$ for $m=3$.\footnote{For general $m \ge 4$, the formula for $g'$ can be computed to be a quotient of two polynomials with degrees depending on $m$.
 We believe that $g'(l)$ is strictly positive for every $l$ on $(0,1)$, but a direct proof, covering all dimensions $m\ge 5$, based on the formula of $g'$ seems out of reach.
 For $m=4$ the quotient of the polynomials simplifies, and gives $g(l)=\omega_4\Big(\frac {16}{3}l^2+\frac{16}{9}\Big ).$ We see that for $m=4$, $g(1)=\frac{64\omega_4}{9}$ agrees with the value $f(1)$ given in Remark \ref{rem1}.
 We also have that $g(0)=\frac{16\omega_4}{3}$ agrees with the value $f(1/3)$ from Theorem \ref{the9}(i).
 Indeed for $m=4$ and $\theta=\frac13$ we have equality in \eqref{p22}.
 Note that for $m=4$, $g(l)$ is increasing on $(0,1)$.}

 (d) In this last part we prove that equality in \eqref{p22} holds if and only if $\Omega$ is a ball and $u$ is a multiple of the torsion function for that ball.
 Clearly, if $\Omega$ is a ball and $u$ is a multiple of the torsion function for that ball, then \eqref{p22} holds (see \eqref{minimum}).
 Conversely, assume that equality holds in \eqref{p22}.
-As in \eqref{p24}, we can re-scale the measure of $\Omega$ and the $L^\infty$-norm of $u$.
+We re-scale the measure of $\Omega$ and the $L^{\infty}$ norm of $u$ as in the proof of Theorem \ref{the9}(i).
 Equality in \eqref{p22} implies that $u$ has the same Dirichlet integral as its Schwarz rearrangement $u^*$,

 and its Schwarz rearrangement is the solution of the obstacle problem on the ball $B_1$ -- see \eqref{np1}.
 In view of the strict monotonicity of $f$ on $[\frac{2}{m+2}, \frac 23)$ (see part (a)) and the (strict) inequalities obtained above $\frac 23$ (see parts (a)-(c)), this implies that $\theta =\frac{2}{m+2}$, which corresponds to $l=0$ and to $c=2m$ (see \eqref{minimum}, \eqref{np3}).
 It means that $u^*$ is a multiple of the torsion function on $B_1$ (see \eqref{np1}).